sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 Backup completed with status: Completed.
 You may check for more information using the commands `velero backup describe acm-backup-blog` and `velero backup logs acm-backup-blog`.
 ```

-At the end of the backup process, we list the backups (only one currently), in `Completed` status without errors or warnings.
+At the end of the backup process, we list the backups (only one currently), in `Completed` status without errors or warnings:

 ```shell
 $ velero backup get -n velero